privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

   ; If not present, map as Null.
   ? buyerAndSellerReportingId: tstr,

+  ; Optional SelectedBuyerAndSellerReportingId of the winning Ad ; Maps directly to https://wicg.github.io/turtledove/#server-auction-response-buyer-and-seller-reporting-id.
+(TODO: update before merge)
+  ; If not present, map as Null.
+  ? selectedBuyerAndSellerReportingId: tstr,

   ; The auction result may be ignored if set to true.
   ; Maps to https://wicg.github.io/turtledove/#server-auction-response-is-chaff.
   ; If not present, map as false.